Fritz Lang

-Life and career

 Early life

 Lang was born in Vienna, as the second son of Anton Lang (1860–1940), an architect and construction company manager, and his wife Pauline "Paula" Lang (née Schlesinger; 1864–1920).
-His mother was born Jewish and converted to Catholicism.
-His father was described as a “lapsed Catholic.”
-He was baptized on December 28, 1890, at the Schottenkirche in Vienna.
+There is no documented evidence of the true identity of Anton Lang's biological father; he was born as an illegitimate child of a maid from Moravia.
+Anton Lang was described as a "lapsed Catholic," and was a builder and partner in Honus and Lang, an important construction company Pauline Lang was born Jewish and converted to Catholicism.
+Fritz Lang was baptized on December 28, 1890, at the Schottenkirche in Vienna.
 He had an elder brother, Adolf (1884–1961).

-Lang's parents were of Moravian descent.
-At one point, he noted that he was “born [a] Catholic and very puritan".
+Lang's father was of Moravian descent.
+At one point, he noted that he was "born [a] Catholic and very puritan".
 Ultimately describing himself as an atheist, Lang believed that religion was important for teaching ethics.

 After finishing school, Lang briefly attended the Technical University of Vienna, where he studied civil engineering and eventually switched to art.
-He left Vienna in 1910 in order to see the world, traveling throughout Europe and Africa, and later Asia and the Pacific area.
+He left Vienna in 1910 to travel throughout Europe and Africa, later Asia and the Pacific area.
 In 1913, he studied painting in Paris.

-At the outbreak of World War I, Lang returned to Vienna and volunteered for military service in the Austrian army and fought in Russia and Romania, where he was wounded four times and lost sight in his right eye, the first of many vision issues he would face in his lifetime.
-While recovering from his injuries and shell shock in 1916, he wrote some scenarios and ideas for films.
-He was discharged from the army with the rank of lieutenant in 1918 and did some acting in the Viennese theater circuit for a short time before being hired as a writer at Decla Film, Erich Pommer's Berlin-based production company.
-In 1919, he married for the first time to Lisa Rosenthal, a Jewish woman; in 1921, she died under mysterious circumstances, of a single gunshot wound deemed to have been fired by a sidearm weapon from World War I.
+He was arrested by the French authorities as an "enemy alien," but escaped to Vienna, where he was drafted into the Imperial Austrian Army.